Ensure the quality and safety of temperature-controlled products during transit.

 After implementing a fully validated, real-time, end-to-end cold chain monitoring solution, supply chain leaders are faced with an influx of data.
 Having access to more data is a good thing, but only if organizations learn to harness that data to work for them.
 Now that the visibility is there, it is more important than ever to know how to analyse that data in order to continuously gain value from it.

 This data, however, can be used to learn where and how those excursions are occurring and eventually you will see ways to tackle those problems.
-You will learn, for example, which routes are the best to use and which airports to avoid.
+You will learn, for example, which routes are the best to use and which airports pose the greatest challenges.
 Not only that, but it can drastically reduce the time taken to perform summer/winter studies, risk analysis, and complete lane validation.
 Based on these new-found insights into your supply chain, it will become possible to implement day to day operational management changes that will result in long-term, sustainable improvements.

-Controlant’s cold chain monitoring solution is fully validated for CFR Part 11 / Annex 11.
-It combines re-useable, IoT data loggers with an intuitive cloud platform and a suite of managed and add-on services.
-The Controlant hardware, software, and services are sold as a packaged subscription service.
+Controlant’s supply chain visibility solution is fully validated for CFR Part 11 / Annex 11.
+It combines wireless IoT data loggers with an intuitive cloud platform and a suite of managed and professional services.
+The Controlant hardware, software, and services are sold as a packaged subscription-based service.
 This means you always have calibrated loggers on hand, access to the user interface, and we manage your reverse logistics and our monitoring and response team is available to manage shipment alerts and respond to them 24/7, 365 days a year.